-Tips on How to Melt Mozzarella Cheese
+Tips on Melting Mozzarella Cheese

-We may, at times, have difficulties when melting our mozzarella cheese.
+We may, at times, have difficulties when melting mozzarella cheese.
 Sometimes, the equipment used may be wrong, the technique may be complex, or we have no clue what is right and wrong.

-- Begin with Smaller Cheese pieces
+- Begin with Smaller Cheese Pieces

 Melting big chunks of mozzarella cheese is not wise since you may get uneven results.
 Try grating, shredding, or slicing your cheese to give more surface area to receive heat.